tanjaq/Rental-Car/README.md

 - Individuals holding a driver's license for less than a year are ineligible to rent.
 - If the driver's license has been held for less than two years, the rental price is increased by 30%.
 - If the driver's license has been held for less than three years, then an additional 15 euros will be added to the daily rental price during high season.

-## Reminder/cheatsheet for refactoring

-- Use meaningful names for variables, functions and classes.
-- Use consistent indentation.
-- Separate long functions into smaller parts.
-- Remove magic numbers - create constants.
-- Remove unused or unnecessary code.

-- Last but not least: Your code should still work after the refactoring!